psi4/psi4/doc/sphinxman/source/build_planning.rst

   * Perhaps the best choice, if available, is Intel's MKL library, which includes efficient threaded BLAS and LAPACK (as of |PSIfour|
     v1.1, earliest known working version is MKL 2013).
-MKL, which is freely available through conda, is the only BLAS/LAPACK distribution fully supported by |PSIfour|.
+MKL, which is freely available through conda, is the only threaded BLAS/LAPACK distribution fully supported by |PSIfour|.

   * On Mac, the native Accelerate libraries are very nice and would be recommended but for the potential conflict between |PSIfour|